VedangW/QSTP-ML/README.md

 # QSTP-ML
 A repository for the Machine Learning QSTP course.
 Look for assignments and downloads here!

+## Submission
+Submit your assignments on this google drive link: https://tinyurl.com/qstp-ml-2018

 ## Resources
 "Machine Learning" by Stanford on Coursera: https://www.coursera.org/learn/machine-learning